skip to Main Content

 Medicine Ball Rotational Wall Slam: This exercise helps to increase power through the whole kinetic chain, starting in your feet and building through the core and finally arms, all of which are essential for a fast and powerful golf swing.

 So you have a large open space, plenty of horsepower, and a car with great acceleration.
-But does you car have the components to handle moving at very high speeds?
+But does your car have the components to handle moving at very high speeds?
 Things like good bearings, tires, fast fuel injection, and streamlined aerodynamics?

 Training for speed in your golf swing is about getting your body accustomed to moving at maximum speed.
 Specifically, a nervous system prepared to fire rapidly and in well-coordinated succession.

-One example of speed training involves what some call “overspeed training.”
-An over-speed training tool consists of different weighted clubs that you swing in a specific sequence to improve your swing speed.
 Imagine a golf club without a head on it that instead has a small weight designed to be slightly lighter or heavier than your driver, allowing you to train your body to swing faster over time.

 Baseball players use this all of the time when they swing two baseball bats at once or add weights to their bats to warm up before hitting.
 After swinging with two bats at once, one bat will feel really light and fast.
-Low resistance, high-velocity specific training has been demonstrated in multiple studies to improve reaction times and speed in many different sports, including baseball, track, and golf.
-Additionally, speed training tends to be more helpful in the older population as reaction times naturally decrease.
-Speed training is a critical component for any program trying to maximize your distance in golf.

 Golf Swing Strengthening Program